bkstar123/laravel-api-buddy/README.md

 ```

 For some requests that modify the state of resource such as POST (creating new instance), PUT & PATCH (updating an existing instance), you will need to use ```'apibuddy.transform'``` middleware which are automatically registered with the Laravel IoC container by the package.
-This middleware only requires an argument which is the fully qualify name of the transform class (in the above example, it should be ```App\Transformers\UserTransformer```).
-This middleware converts user inputs to their corresponding original database table column names & vice versa in case of validation error.
+This middleware only requires an argument which is the fully qualified name of the transform class (in the above example, it should be ```App\Transformers\UserTransformer```), and it converts user inputs to their corresponding original database table column names & vice versa in case of validation errors.

 ### 4.4 CORS enabling